 Wow you stayed with one person for that long and you both still live?
 Here, have a party hat and a cake.

 When you are unhappily married for whatever reason and you have decided to (or are forced to) remain in that marriage, your world, your mind, your dreams, pretty much your everything shrinks down to a size you can cope with.
 A small enough world that you can convince yourself is enjoyed.
 Small enough to 'suck up'.

-Confrontation, needs, desires, truth… fuck… everything that you as an individual need and hope for is eventually sacrificed on the alter of ‘making it work’.
-And when it doesn’t work, instead of the external broken thing (the marriage) changing, the individual must change to accommodate it; loosing their truth, passion, love and happiness.
+Confrontation, needs, desires, truth... fuck... everything that you as an individual need and hope for is eventually sacrificed on the altar of 'making it work'.
+And when it doesn't work, instead of the external broken thing (the marriage) changing, the individual must change to accommodate it; losing their truth, passion, love and happiness.

 I've watched married couples, watched the underlying bitterness, resentment, dislike, sadness - all those unexpressed and squashed emotions - play themselves out within the box the couple created.
 And I wonder why they keep doing it to themselves.

 Yes.
 Divorced people speak and live outside of our selves.
 We don't need to pretend anymore.
 We don't need to keep quiet for fear of repercussions.
 We don't have to sacrifice to keep the peace.
 We don't even need to pretend that we still find our partner attractive.

 By now the married people are probably starting to get offended.
 What about the children you ask!
 What about commitment and getting through the tough times they shout!